sateffen/nodgine/README.md

 	// start application
 	$APPLICATION.runApplication();

-Now you can start this with your node, and call the adress localhost:8888 from your webbrowser.
-You can add every path to it, every path will present the same result in this example.
+Now you can start this with nodejs, and call navigate your browser to http://localhost:8888.
+In this example every URI will get answered with the current time.

-# Developing
+# Developing #

-## Documentation
+## Documentation #
 In this project the documentation is created automaticaly.
 To do so I'm using YUIDoc.

-## Testing
+## Testing ##
 For tests I'm using [nodeunit](https://github.com/caolan/nodeunit).
-To run all tests run
+To run all tests use
 > nodeunit Tests/

+Otherwise you can use grunt.
+You can simply use the default task, to build the project, or use
+> grunt test

+to run the tests only.

+## Building ##
+To build this project you'll need grunt.
+If it's installed, you can simply run the default grunt task of this project.
+Then the project is build to the "dist" directory.